ibm-cloud-docs/log-analysis/export_api.md

 {:external: target="_blank" .external}

-# Exporting events programmatically
+# Exporting logs programmatically
 {: #export_api}

-From an {{site.data.keyword.la_full_notm}} instance, you can export events programmatically by using the LogDNA REST API.
+From an {{site.data.keyword.la_full_notm}} instance, you can export logs programmatically by using the LogDNA REST API.
 {:shortdesc}

+Consider the following information when you export log data:
+* You export a set of log entries.
+To define the set of data that you want to export, you can apply filter and searches.
+You can also specify the time range.
+* When you export logs programmatically, you can choose to send an email or to write logs in to your terminal.
+* The compressed log file that contains the data that you want to export is available for a maximum of 12 hours.
+* When you export logs, you have a limit of lines that you can export in a request.
+You can specify to export older lines or newer lines in case you reach the limit in the time range that you specify for the export.
+The maximum number of lines that you can export per API request is `500.000` lines.

 ## Prerequisites
 {: #export_api_prereqs}

-To export events, consider the following information:
+To export logs, consider the following information:

 * **You must have a paid service plan** for the {{site.data.keyword.la_full_notm}} service.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-service_plans).

-* Check that your user ID has permissions to launch the web UI, view or manage service keys, and view events.
+* Check that your user ID has permissions to launch the web UI, view or manage service keys, and view logs.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs).

 * Check that the LogDNA instance has the export feature enabled.
+[Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-export_config).

 ## Export API
 {: #export_api_info}

-Use `ENDPOINT/v1/export?QUERY_PARAMETERS" -u SERVICE_KEY:` to export events.
+Use `ENDPOINT/v1/export?QUERY_PARAMETERS" -u SERVICE_KEY:` to export logs.
 {: note}

 *ENDPOINT* represents the entry point to the service.
 Each region has a different URL.
-To export events from an auditing instance, see [Endpoints](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-endpoints).
+To export logs from an auditing instance, see [Endpoints](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-endpoints).

 *QUERY_PARAMETERS* are parameters that define the filtering criteria that is applied to the export request.